Non Invasive Prenatal Care

 Cell Free DNA Test – NIPT

-Prenatal diagnosis includes all possible methods of population diagnosis and screening, whereby it is possible to detect or rule out chromosomal, structural, genetic and functional abnormalities and fetal lesions.
+Prenatal diagnosis includes all possible methods of population diagnosis and screening, whereby it is possible to detect or rule out chromosomal, structural, genetic, and functional abnormalities and fetal lesions.
 To achieve these goals, there are currently invasive and non-invasive methods available to the medical world from the first to third trimester of pregnancy.

 Interventional diagnostic methods include: